-Motorists in many areas of the US experience the use of salt and other chemicals that are applied to road surfaces in the winter.
+Motorists in many areas experience the use of salt and other chemicals that are applied to road surfaces in the winter.
 Salt and other caustic chemicals should always be washed of you bike with fresh water as soon as possible to avoid rust and corrosion.